-I am currently a senior research scientist at Simula Research Laboratory in Norway.
+I am chief research scientist in the Software Engineering department at Simula Research Laboratory in Norway.
 Contact me if you are interested in discussing opportunities to work with us on addressing concrete software engineering needs in industry and society based on fundamental research results.

-I am one of the founders of the Software Improvement Group (SIG), a company that helps organizations deal with software (legacy) issues by means of automatic source code analysis, software risk assessments, software monitoring and automatic (re)generation of technical documentation based on source code analysis.
-Starting with a small team of 6 people in 2000, SIG now employs 90 people in 2015 and is a key player in evidence-based software quality improvement.
+I am co-founder of the Software Improvement Group (SIG), a company that helps organizations deal with software (legacy) issues by means of automatic source code analysis, software risk assessments, software monitoring and automatic (re)generation of technical documentation based on source code analysis.
+Starting with a small team of 6 people in 2000, SIG has grown to employ over 100 people in 2017 and became a key player in evidence-based software quality improvement.